SpatariuMihail/kcolivas/Mreadme.txt

 Cross-compiling for Angstrom linux is maybe unneccesary... compiling for armhf can be done on any android device via Linux Deploy - just install Debian -jessie - armhf
 LinuxDeploy can also add an external mount point (like a folder on your SD card) where you can copy your resulted files.

+Will update here as I go this way...